josephuspremkumar/revisiting_education/README.md

 # Revisiting Education

 ##What:
-Open-source attempt at re-designing education for children.
+Open-source attempt at redesigning education for children.

 ##Why:
 Because, we can do better.